microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 In this lab you will build a declarative copilot using Teams Toolkit for Visual Studio Code.
 This tool is not mandatory for you to create a declarative copilot but it makes it so much easier to scaffold, package and deploy your app.

-???+ "Navigating the Extending Copilot labs (A Path)"
+???+ "Navigating the Extend Copilot labs (Extend Path)"
     - [Lab E0 - Prerequisites](/copilot-camp/pages/extend-m365-copilot/00-prerequisites)
     - [Lab E1 - Declarative Copilot](/copilot-camp/pages/extend-m365-copilot/01-declarative-copilot) (📍You are here)
     - [Lab E2 - First API Plugin](/copilot-camp/pages/extend-m365-copilot/02-api-plugin)